Zaborin

 -

-Some rooms are available with an additional smaller tatami room that can be converted to further sleeping or sitting area with the sunken table.
-RESERVATION -
+Some rooms are available with an additional smaller tatami room that can be converted to further sleeping or sitting area with the sunken table. ¥ 74,000~ per person (based on double occupancy) *Room rates at the Ryokan vary depending on the season and booking status.
+Therefore, we provide an estimated amount as a reference.
+REQUEST THIS ROOM -

-Some rooms are available with an additional smaller tatami room that can be converted to further sleeping or sitting area with the sunken table.
-RESERVATION
+Some rooms are available with an additional smaller tatami room that can be converted to further sleeping or sitting area with the sunken table. ¥ 74,000~ per person (based on double occupancy) *Room rates at the Ryokan vary depending on the season and booking status.
+Therefore, we provide an estimated amount as a reference.
+REQUEST THIS ROOM

 FACILITIES &